l0michael/lomichael.net/index.md

 ---
 layout: home
-title: Home
+title: About
 ---
-Hi, I'm Michael Lo!

-I'm a security researcher currently working as an independent bug bounty hunter and zero-day vulnerability researcher/exploit developer.
+I'm Michael Lo, a [Master's student](https://omscs.gatech.edu/) of the [College of Computing](https://www.cc.gatech.edu/) at the [Georgia Institute of Technology](https://www.gatech.edu/).
+I currently work as a freelance security researcher, earning bug bounties and disclosing zero-day vulnerabilities.

-I like playing CTFs, mind sports, and sports in general.
+I like [participating in CTFs](https://ctftime.org/user/235163) and I specialize in binary exploitation (pwn) and reverse engineering (rev).